SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

 8. To take interesting sort order into account, the pseudocode has to be modified.
-   We no longer store the best plan only for the subsets, instead, we store the best plan for each subset, for each interesting sort order of the join result for thta subset.
+   We no longer store the best plan only for the subsets, instead, we store the best plan for each subset, for each interesting sort order of the join result for that subset.
 Then the global variable would be changed to:
    `HashMap<(Subset, Interesting sort order), PlanWithCost>`

    The number of interesting sort order is found to be small, so the time